Ucchi Pillayar Temple, Rockfort

-Ucchi Pillayar Temple is a 7th-century Hindu temple, one dedicated to Lord Ganesha located a top of Rockfort, Trichy, Tamil Nadu, India.

-According to legend, this rock is the place where Lord Ganesha ran from King Vibishana, after establishing the Ranganathaswamy deity in Srirangam.
+Ucchi Pillayar Temple is a 7th-century-CE Hindu temple, one dedicated to Ganesha located a top of Rock Fort, Trichy, Tamil Nadu, India.
+According to legend, this rock is the place where Ganesha ran from King Vibishana, after establishing the Ranganathaswamy deity in Srirangam.
 Tiruchirapalli Rock Fort is also fondly called as Malaikottai in Tamil.

 Architecture

 The Rock Fort temple stands 83 m tall perched atop a rock.
 The smooth rock was first cut by the Pallavas but it was the Nayaks of Madurai who completed both the temples under the Vijayanagara empire.

-The temple is situated at the top of the rock.
 The Ganesha temple is much smaller with an access through steep steps carved on the rock and provides views of Trichy, Srirangam and the rivers Kaveri and Kollidam.
 Due to its ancient architecture, created by the Pallavas, the temple is maintained by the Archaeological department of India.